RamjetAnvil/padrone/README.md

 server returns whether the join succeeded.
 The client then retrieves a session id that the game has to send to the host.

-Once Player B establishes a connection the host of Player A can call `/player-info` to verify that Player B indeed called `/join` on the Player A host.
+Once Player B establishes a connection Player A can call `/player-info` to verify that Player B indeed called `/join` on the Player A host.

 ## How to install